the-teachingRSE-project/competencies/competencies.md

 In this paper we define the broad notion of what an RSE is, explore the different types of work they undertake, and define a list of fundamental competencies as well as values that define the general profile of an RSE.
-On this basis, we elaborate on the progression of these skills along different dimensions, looking at specific types of RSE roles and giving examples of future specialisations.
+On this basis, we elaborate on the progression of these skills along different dimensions, looking at specific types of RSE roles, proposing recommendations for organisations, and giving examples of future specialisations.
 An Appendix details how existing curricula fit into this framework.
 "
 ---